 # Cob Cottage

 This two-story mushroom-shaped cob house built in 1999 on Mayne Island, British Columbia is a sustainable abode worth drooling over.
-It is erected in way that allows maximum daylight inside thanks to the well placed windows.
-The interiors are beautifully planned with use of soft toned colors for a warm feel.
+It is erected in a way that allows maximum daylight inside thanks to the well-placed windows.
+The interiors are beautifully planned with the use of soft toned colors for a warm feel.
 The dwelling has everything you need for a comfortable stay, and thankfully it is also listed on Airbnb for renting.